 Course Description: This course is the final part of a four-part series designed to deepen students' abilities to manage the health concerns of pediatric patients of all ages and levels of development.
 Students synthesize material learned earlier in the series to create an effective management plan.
 Students participate in virtual grand round as well as virtual on-site experiences.
+Students explore the journal submission process using their own manuscripts written in PEDS580 Evidence-Informed Pediatric Practice.

 - 1. Identify visual, motor, functional and cognitive patterns that could lead to higher level diagnoses.
-(PLO1,3,4) - 1.1 Identify appropriate path of referrals. - 1.2 Explain options and differential diagnoses to pediatric patients and their caregivers. - 1.3 Distinguish the role of chiropractic care in high level diagnoses. - 2.
+(PLO1,2,4) - 1.1 Identify appropriate path of referrals. - 1.2 Explain options and differential diagnoses to pediatric patients and their caregivers. - 1.3 Distinguish the role of chiropractic care in high level diagnoses. - 2.
 Create an integrated care management plan for the pediatric patient.
 (PLO1,2,4) - 2.1 Demonstrate effective interprofessional communication skills. - 2.2 Apply an evidence-informed approach to integrated management plans. - 2.3 Exhibit appropriate documentation that is cohesive with a multidisciplinary model. - 3.
 Develop an interprofessional provider network to manage pediatric patients of all ages and levels of development.
-(PLO2,4) - 3.1 Determine appropriate providers necessary to assemble a pediatric network using an evidence-informed approach. - 3.2 Explain how to build relationships with established providers to create an integrated pediatric healthcare network. - 3.3 Demonstrate a professional approach to interdisciplinary team building. - 3.4 Explain chiropractic management of conditions to other healthcare professionals.
+(PLO2,4) - 3.1 Determine appropriate providers necessary to assemble a pediatric network using an evidence-informed approach. - 3.2 Explain how to build relationships with established providers to create an integrated pediatric healthcare network. - 3.3 Demonstrate a professional approach to interdisciplinary team building. - 3.4 Explain chiropractic management of conditions to other healthcare professionals. - 4.
+Apply the standards and procedures used to submit a manuscript for publication to an appropriate peer-reviewed, PubMed-indexed journal.
+(PLO2) - 4.1 Determine journals that are appropriate candidates for publication of the manuscript. - 4.2 Analyze the submission requirements of an appropriate journal. - 4.3 Compile all elements required for submission to selected journal.